jackiehjm/stx-docs/doc/source/developer_resources/starlingx_patching.rst

 	storage-0     192.178.204.12       Yes             No          19.09   idle
 	storage-1     192.178.204.11       Yes             No          19.09   idle

-   “Patch Current” indicates whether there are patches pending for installation or removal on the host or not.
+   The “Patch Current” value indicates whether or not there are patches pending for installation or removal on the host.
 “Yes” means no patch pending, and “No” means there is at least one patch pending.

 #.
-Once the patch is in the Available state, we can trigger patch applying
+Once the patch is in the Available state, trigger patch applying using the
-   using the :command:`sw-patch apply` command.
+   :command:`sw-patch apply` command.

    ::

 	controller-0:/$ sudo sw-patch apply 001
 	001 is now in the repo

-   Let’s check the status of the patch and the hosts again.
-As shown below, the patch is in Partial-Apply state because it has not been installed on any host yet.
-The “Patch Current” of all hosts are all “No” state.
+   Check the status of the patch and the hosts again.
+As shown below, the patch is in the Partial-Apply state because it has not been installed on any host yet.
+The “Patch Current” value for all hosts are “No”.

    ::